Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 Whereas symbolic execution **runs** the code (be it with symbolic values), static analyses only **looks** at the code.
 This doesn't mean that static analysis tools are less powerful or less useful (because they aren't).
 But it does mean that, in general, they will finish quicker than symbolic execution.

 The main goal of static analysis tools is to find patterns in the code that are not conforming to a certain standard, or that are known to have a high chance of contributing to a bug in the code.
-Another thing is that is could, for example, find dead code by looking where function and variables are used in the code.
+Another thing is that it could, for example, find dead code by looking at where functions and variables are used in the code.

 For Solidity one such pattern is for example updating a variable, used to check if an external call has to be called, only after the external call.
 This is a classic setup for re-entrancy attacks.

 Note that [Prettier](https://prettier.io/) (the code formatter) is also a static analysis tool.
 It looks at your code and finds violations of rules defined in the configuration of prettier.

 Static analysis can also be used to help reduce the static-analysis state-space-explosion problem.
 This is because static analysis can be used to get a better picture of the whole code with all its dependencies.
 Meaning that branches that are not interacting with the state variables can be pruned earlier for example.
-For Solidity specifically this was presented in the [paper for MPro](https://arxiv.org/pdf/1911.00570.pdf).
+For Solidity specifically, this was presented in the [paper for MPro](https://arxiv.org/pdf/1911.00570.pdf).
 MPro improved the symbolic execution tool for Solidity called [Mythril](https://github.com/ConsenSys/mythril/tree/develop) with the static analysis tool for Solidity called [Slither](https://github.com/crytic/slither).

 ## 8 A note of formal verification

 The techniques discussed so far will only tell you that the assertions (requirements) that you want to verify in your program are met within the configuration given to the tools.
-Meaning that if an assertion could be violated after `n` amount of steps, but to reduce the state-space the configuration only allowed `n-1` steps, that the violation might not be found (and this not reported).
+Meaning that if an assertion could be violated after `n` amount of steps, but to reduce the state-space the configuration is only allowed `n-1` steps, the violation might not be found (and thus not reported).

-Also, the tools can only verify what is given to them, so if the assertion does not cover the associated required in a function design, then the assertion might not be violated while the assertion itself is not correct.
+Also, the tools can only verify what is given to them, so if the assertion does not cover the associated requirement in a function design, then the assertion might not be violated while the assertion itself is not correct.
 Giving a false impression of success.

 ---

 ## 9 How Byont uses these techniques

 At Byont we make heavy use of Foundry's fuzzing capabilities.
-Besides that, we are also making use of Slither, solc's SMTChecker, Mythril and KEVM.
+Besides that, we are also making use of Slither, solc's SMTChecker, Mythril, and KEVM.
 We are currently in the process of optimizing the process of incorporating these tools in our development flow.

-It is important to use multiple tools, since none of them will find all problems on its own.
+It is important to use multiple tools since none of them will find all problems on their own.
 This is not because the tools are not good enough (because they are good).
 It's just that their methods of implementing the analysis techniques can focus on different aspects.

 That's why analyzing and combining the results is the best option.
 This is also the goal of our [smart-contract-analysis-tools](https://github.com/Byont-Ventures/smart-contract-analysis-tools) project.

 It would of course be super interesting to create our own symbolic execution or static analysis tool.
 However, it is simply not realistic to expect that we can create a tool that is as good or better as the existing tools.
 This is simply because the amount of research and development that has gone into these tools is too much.
 What is realistic, however, is to improve existing tools by contributing to the projects.

 Our [smart-contract-analysis-tools](https://github.com/Byont-Ventures/smart-contract-analysis-tools) project initially aims to be easily integrated into your development flow.
-After execution our tool, you will receive a report highlighting the potential problems in your contract(s) and giving potential solutions.
+After the execution of our tool, you will receive a report highlighting the potential problems in your contract(s) and giving potential solutions.

 The report will be mostly agnostic to the used tools.
-As a developer you want to know what the problems are and that false-positives (detected errors that aren't real error) are filtered out.
-This can only be done by analysing the result of multiple tools in combination with the source code itself.
+As a developer, you want to know what the problems are and that false positives (detected errors that aren't real errors) are filtered out.
+This can only be done by analyzing the result of multiple tools in combination with the source code itself.

-## 10 Follow up
+## 10 Follow-up

-In a next article we will demonstrate how our tool can be used with some real-life examples.
+In the next article, we will demonstrate how our tool can be used with some real-life examples.

 <!-- ## Constraint Horn Clauses (CHC)